mychan24/restinginpca/README.md

 3. HMFA-normalized network edges then subjects after normalizing across sessions

 	+ The pattern is driven by subject 8 in session 5 and subject 2 in session 1.
-However, for subject 5, subject 2 and 8 go in the same direction, which could be due to the exaggeration of subject 8's pattern.
+However, for session 5, subject 2 and 8 go in the same direction, which could be due to the exaggeration of subject 8's pattern.

 	![Factor map 8](https://github.com/mychan24/restinginpca/blob/master/res_MuSu/8_%5BNA%2C%20n%2C%20HMFA%5D/MSC010208/MuSu__NA%2C_n%2C_HMFA__files/figure-markdown_github/grid_f_netedgeCI_plot-1.png)